Harold Ramirez Player Props: Rays vs. Guardians

 Harold Ramirez At The Plate

-- Ramirez has driven in a run in 28 games this season (32.9%), including 10 games with more than one RBI (11.8%).
-He has also driven home three or more of his team's runs in one contest.
+- In 28 games this season (32.6%), Ramirez has picked up an RBI, and in 10 of those games (11.6%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.